Rights & Responsibilities

 C. Level 2: Formal Grievance

-If unresolved after attempting the informal resolution, a student may file a Level 2 (formal) grievance.
+If unresolved after attempting the informal complaint resolution process, a student may file a Level 2 (formal) grievance.

 D. Level 2: Formal Grievance Resolution Process